NBISweden/workshop-reproducible-research/docs/singularity.md

 The test section runs at the end of the build process and you can include any code here to verify that your image works as intended.
 Here we just make sure that the `fastqc` and `fastq-dump` are available.

-Finally, add the `%runscript`:
+* Finally, add the `%runscript`:

 ```
 %runscript
     bash code/run_qc.sh
 ```

-We should now be ready to build our image from this def file.
-Do that by running:
+We should now be ready to build our image from this def file using `singularity build`.
+Now, depending on the system you are running on and the version of Singularity, you may not have the option to build locally.
+However, Singularity has the option to build images remotely.
+To do this, you need to:

+* Go to [https://cloud.sylabs.io/library](https://cloud.sylabs.io/library) and create an account
+* Log in and find "Access Tokens" in the menu and create a new token
+* Copy the token and paste it in the file `~/.singularity/sylabs-token`

+We can now try to build the MRSA Singularity image using the `--remote` flag:

 ```bash
 singularity build --remote run_qc.sif run_qc.def
 ```

 Did it work?
 Can you figure out why it failed?
-Tip: it has to do with the PATH.
+Tip: it has to do with the PATH (well, to be fair, it could fail for several reasons, but if you did everything else correct it should be related to the PATH).

 ??? note "Click to see the solution"
     You need to add conda to the PATH. `%environment` makes it available at runtime but not during build.